Skip to main content

 • ✓Pipeline-of-components architecture enforces type-safe connections, catching integration errors at build time not runtime

-• ✓Deepest RAG-specific feature set: document preprocessing, hybrid retrieval, reranking, and evaluation built into the framework
+• ✓Deepest RAG-specific feature set among 6 agent builders we tested: document preprocessing, hybrid retrieval, reranking, and evaluation built-in

-• ✓15+ document store integrations with a unified API — swap from Elasticsearch to Pinecone with a single component change
+• ✓75+ model and 15+ document store integrations under a unified API — swap from Elasticsearch to Pinecone with a single component change

-• ✓Mature evaluation framework for measuring retrieval recall, answer quality, and end-to-end pipeline performance
+• ✓Mature evaluation framework with retrieval metrics (recall, MRR, MAP) and LLM-judge components for measuring end-to-end pipeline quality

 ✗ Cons